 If you do decide to make a claim against an NHS dentist, then it’s likely they’ll be represented by NHS Resolution.
 Figures show that 96% of the claims handled by NHS Resolution are settled without going to court, so you likely don’t need to worry about a court appearance.

 If you’re still feeling doubtful, your right to compensation is outlined in the NHS Constitution, where it states you have the right to:

 You can also make a claim against a private dental clinic if they’ve injured you or failed to diagnose you properly.
 While, in contrast to a claim made against the NHS, there is no overseeing authority, you do still have rights.

-If they do deny negligence, or if we feel that any offer of compensation is too low, then your solicitor will continue negotiations, or the case may need to go to court.
+If the other side do deny negligence, or if your solicitor feels that any offer of compensation is too low, then they will continue negotiations, or the case may need to go to court.
 It’s very rare that cases do end up in court, but if your claims does go to court, your solicitor will guide you through every step of the process and be there to represent you.